OverviewSentimentValuationOptionsMoversInternationalEconomicNews

 Buffett Indicator

 Named after Warren Buffett, who called it "probably the best single measure of where valuations stand at any given moment."
-It compares total U.S. stock market capitalization to GDP.
+It compares total U.S. stock market capitalization (Wilshire 5000) to Gross National Product, measuring whether the market is overvalued relative to economic output.

 How to Interpret